KRoverSystems/KRover/README.md

 The user can leverage KRover as a library to write their own simple user analyzer.
 A POC analyzer to support the symbolic execution of getpriority is included in Analyze.cpp.

 ### 3.2 Selection of the syscall
-The sample user analyzer is included in Analyze.cpp, supports the symbolic execution of a selected system call.
-The user can select the syscall handler name in "void CAnalyze::setupScallAnalysis()".
-To support the POC, we have set the syscall handler name for get_priority by selecting the kernel symbol name "__x64_sys_getpriority" in "void  Analyze::setupScallAnalysis()".
+The sample user analyzer included in Analyze.cpp, supports the symbolic execution of a selected system call.
+The user can select the syscall handler name in "CAnalyze::setupScallAnalysis()".
+To support the POC, we have set the syscall handler name for getpriority by selecting the corresponding kernel symbol name "__x64_sys_getpriority" in "Analyze::setupScallAnalysis()".
 The corresponding VA of the syscall handler is available in KRover/stc-files/kern_syms.txt .

 ### 3.3 Installation of the int3 breakpoint
-The POC user analyzer installs an int3 breakpoint at the start of the getpriority syscall handler in bool CAnalyze::beginAnalysis().
+The POC user analyzer installs an int3 breakpoint at the start of the getpriority syscall handler in "CAnalyze::beginAnalysis()".
 The API, "InstallINT3Probe()" is used for this purpose.

 ### 3.4 Symbolization
 The POC user analyzer uses the "defineSymbolsForScalls()" API to symbolize some syscall arguments passed to the syscall handler of getpriority.
 KRover supports both register and memory symbols.